brandonavant/upgrade-azurerm-terraform-provider/blog/upgrade-azurerm-terraform-provider.md

 ...
 ```

 If so, that means this step is complete.
-We can now move on updating each of the resource definitions to their successor definition.
+We can now move on to updating each of the resource definitions to their successor definition.

 ### Update Resource Definitions